lym29/EasyHOI/README.md

 ---
 ## ✅ TODO
-- [ ] Provide the code for utilizing the Tripo3D API to improve reconstruction quality (high priority).
+- [x] Provide the code for utilizing the Tripo3D API to improve reconstruction quality - Completed on 2024-12-24.
 - [ ] Resolve issues in segmentation.
 - [ ] Integrate the code execution environments into one.
 - [ ] Complete a one-click demo.